 We are a part of the Free Church of Scotland, an evangelical denomination dedicated to Presbyterian leadership and Reformed doctrine.
+We are registered with OSCR as Dunfermline Free Church, charity number SC044551.

 For us, being evangelical simply means that we live by four basic beliefs that are consistent with historic, orthodox Christianity: